AdobeDocs/experience-manager-cloud-service.fr-FR/help/forms/aem-forms-cloud-service-communications-introduction.md

 ### Traitement des données par lots pour créer plusieurs documents {#processing-batch-data-to-create-multiple-documents}

-Vous pouvez créer des documents distincts pour chaque enregistrement dans une source de données par lots XML.
+Vous pouvez utiliser des API de génération de documents pour créer des documents distincts pour chaque enregistrement au sein d’une source de données de lot XML.
 Vous pouvez générer des documents en mode massif et asynchrone.
 Vous pouvez configurer différents paramètres pour la conversion, puis lancer le traitement par lots. <!-- You can can also create a single document that contains all records (this functionality is the default).
 Assume that an XML data source contains ten records and you have a requirement to create a separate document for each record (for example, PDF documents).
 You can use the Communication APIs to generate ten PDF documents. -->

 <!-- The following illustration shows the Communication APIs processing an XML data file that contains multiple records.
 However, assume that you instruct the Communication APIs to create a single PDF document that contains all data records.
 In this situation, the Communication APIs generate one document that contains all of the records.